Jury selected in slain SPD officer trial

 The jury will be seated Thursday morning, after which opening arguments are slated to begin.
 After the prosecution, and defense attorneys for each of the two defendants conclude, the prosecution will begin presenting its case against the two men.

-The prosecution’s case is expected to take a few days in that there are two defendants, who are being tried together but separately.
+The prosecution’s case is expected to take a few days, since there are two defendants being tried together but separately.
 The prosecution has subpoenaed dozens of witnesses, one of whom is 24-year-old Lawrence Pierre, who also was charged in the crime, but on Monday pleaded guilty to second-degree murder in the case.

 The Caddo Parish Sheriff’s Office served Pierre with subpoenas to testify in the trial against his former co-defendants.